 Don’t mock your spouse

 Just because you don’t agree with the luxury items your spouse enjoys, doesn’t mean you should belittle them.
 Material goods that makes you happy may not exactly make them happy; so how would you feel if they mocked you about you spending choices?
 For instance, if your hubby comes home with a vintage guitar and is super-psyched about it, hesitate before cringing or stating their luxury item is stupid or worthless.
 Deep down, you’re probably well aware it wasn’t really that expensive; it’s just not something you personally wouldn’t buy.
 “You can’t change a personal preference,” couples mediator Laurie Puhn told US News & World Report.
 “And if every time your partner brings up a personal preference and you try to beat it out of them, it’s you who lacks the communication skills.”
 Accept your partner’s difference in spending habits, drop the defensive atttiude, and you’ll eventually be in a better place to financially collaborate and problem solve as a united duo.
-Here are 7 things that happy couples do when they fight.

 Be mature about your spending